tmemmerson/PierresLostPrompt.Solution/README.md

 # _Pierre's Bakery: Part Deux_

-#### _Pierre has recently come into a lot of money and he has been receiving phone calls from the IRS.
-Pierre seems quite panicked and it willing to pay you a large sum to quickly update his vendor accounting books prior to his audit this coming Monday.
+#### _Pierre has come into a lot of money.
+Recently, he has been receiving phone calls from the IRS.
+Pierre seems quite panicked about this & is willing to pay you a large sum to quickly update his vendor accounting books.
+Will you help our baker "cook some books" prior to his audit Monday?
 Can you help Pierre avoid jailtime?_

 #### By _**Tristan Emmerson**_